emile22/draft-stephan-ai-agent-6g/draft-stephan-ai-agent-6g.md

 ## Immersive Communications

 - Traffic Management: AI agents should be able to communicate with other agents and tools to analyze and predict traffic patterns, optimizing bandwidth allocation and ensuring high-quality service for users, especially in densely populated areas.
+See clause 6.52	of 3GPP TR 22.870 [TR22.870].
 - Quality of Experience (QoE) Optimization: AI agents should be able to collaborate to monitor and adjust network parameters in real-time, enhancing the user experience for high-bandwidth applications like video streaming and virtual reality.
+See clause 6.54	of 3GPP TR 22.870 [TR22.870].

 ## Hyper-Reliable Low-Latency Communications

 - Real-Time Decision Making: AI agents should be able to facilitate real-time decision-making processes in critical applications such as autonomous driving, industrial automation, and remote surgery, where ultra-low latency and high reliability are crucial.
+See clause 6.3 of 3GPP TR 22.870 [TR22.870].
 - Fault Detection and Recovery: AI agents should be able to quickly detect and recover from faults, maintaining the high reliability required for mission-critical applications.
+See clause 6.54 of 3GPP TR 22.870 [TR22.870].

 ## Massive IoT Device Communications